How to Create a Jira Spreadsheet: A Complete Guide

 Luckily, if you need more advanced spreadsheet and visualization options, there are plenty of alternatives.

-Need a spreadsheet that’s easy to customize and share with stakeholders?
-Visor might be more your speed.
-Visor offers a seamless integration with Jira that lets you create eye-catching, customizable spreadsheets.
-There’s more flexibility, and Visor opens up the option to share your Jira data with teammates, stakeholders, and contractors that don’t have a Jira account.
+There’s more flexibility, the spreadsheets look better, and Visor opens up the option to share your Jira data with teammates, stakeholders, and contractors that don’t have a Jira account.
 Not convinced yet?
 Here are a few more key reasons why you should give Visor a try:

 Why Visor Is a Good Jira Spreadsheet Solution